 - Lawsuit: Evaluating an asbestos case for filing a legal lawsuit takes time and a high degree of knowledge in this specialized field.
 Although asbestos-caused disease claims are technically personal injury claims, experienced lawyers know to evaluate them differently.
 Asbestos cases are not a one-time event where the cause and wrongful party are clearly identifiable.
 These lawsuits are based on establishing a pattern of wrongful behavior which can be attributed to a number of parties.
 Lawsuits are often filed in asbestos cases to commence an action intended to end in a negotiated settlement.

 - Settlement: Approximately 95% of asbestos-related lawsuits result in a negotiated settlement.
 A proper case evaluation by an experienced legal team forecasts the likelihood of an out-of-court settlement where the defendant agrees to compensate the plaintiff at a reduced rate from what the initial claim stated.
-Almost always, the defendant is released from blame which is counter-productive to a plaintiff seeking punitive damages.
+Almost always, the defendant is released from blame which is counterproductive to a plaintiff seeking punitive damages.
 Most parties reach a common ground where their risk is reduced by a lesser payout.

 - Trust Funds: An asbestos-specializing lawyer will evaluate a client’s case for trust fund application.
 Rather than seeking compensation by a court-ordered verdict or negotiated settlement, skilled attorneys evaluate if a case qualifies for already established bankruptcy trust funds.
 This is a unique feature in asbestos litigation.
-When the mass of asbestos lawsuits started in the later twentieth-century, many asbestos companies filed for bankruptcy protection.
+When the mass of asbestos lawsuits started in the later 20th century, many asbestos companies filed for bankruptcy protection.
 Part of their restructuring required trust funds being established to compensate present and future claims.
 Careful case evaluation often determines if a client’s best course is accessing a trust fund.

-- Administrative Compensation: Another evaluation avenue is applying for administrative compensation through a workers compensation insurance process or a government agency like the Department of Veterans Affairs.
+- Administrative Compensation: Another evaluation avenue is applying for administrative compensation through workers’ compensation insurance or a government agency like the Department of Veterans Affairs.
 An attorney will evaluate if a claimant had asbestos exposure during military service.
 If so, lawsuits are usually non-effective.
 If case evaluation determines a worker suffered multiple exposures at different job sites, it may be nearly impossible to identify a particular defendant.
 Then compensation through insurance processes may have the best return.

 Evaluating Medical History